FrancescoMarchi/Fotomatic/README.md

 # Fotomatic
- A Responsive website made for practice
+ A Responsive website made for practice, suggested by Codecademy.com